Assisted Living

 References

 2. Kentucky Cabinet for Health and Family Services.
-(2019, July 1).
-Division of Family Support Operation Manual Volume V.
+Division of long-term services and supports.

 3. Kentucky Department for Medicaid Services.
-(2022).
+(2024, May).
 Home and community based (HCB) waiver.
-Division of Community Alternatives.

 Top cities in Kentucky for assisted living